paqtcom/datatables/README.md

 To set your own default, add it to the user options as `perPage`.

+## Errors

+When errors occur an alert will be shown with 'Something went wrong.
+The administrator has been notified.
+Please try again later.'.

+The exception will be thrown (and can be picked up by Sentry for example).

+To disable this alert, add `showAlertForErrors: false` to the user options.

+To handle it yourself, add `handleErrors: function` to the user options, where function is your own function.
+In this function you could define your own modal/toast/alert etc.

+## Inactivity

+When using server data you could get errors when the uses filters/pagination after been inactive for some time (because of CSRF protection).
+If the Ajax call receives a 403 status code with a `{error: 'CSRF token validation failed'}` in the body, an alert will be shown with 'You need to refresh the page due to an extended period of inactivity'.

+All other status codes (except 2xx) will be thrown as an exception.

+To disable this alert, add `showAlertForInactivity: false` to the user options.

+To handle it yourself, add `handleInactivity: function` to the user options, where function is your own function.
+In this function you could define your own modal/toast/alert etc.

 ## DataTable parameters

 There are 4 parameters: